Foundation Models for Structural Health Monitoring: Results

 \subsection{Anomaly Detection (UC1) Results}

-We evaluate AD models in terms of \textit{specificity}, computed as the correctly classified normal windows, \textit{sensitivity}, i.e., the correctly classified anomalous windows, and \textit{accuracy}, i.e., the ratio of correctly classified windows overall.
-For both our models and the baseline PCA, we use the same procedure of~\cite{9729869} to determine the reconstruction error threshold associated with anomalies.
-Namely, the threshold is initialized to the average MSE on normal (training) data, to which we add the standard deviation over a single day of normal data.
-The value is then progressively increased by a small step until 100\% specificity is achieved on this single validation day.

-Figure \ref{fig:anomaly_bars} shows the comparative performance of PCA and our foundation model while varying the number of windows' outputs fed to the median filter as post-processing.
+We evaluate AD models in terms of \textit{specificity}, computed as the proportion of correctly classified normal windows, \textit{sensitivity}, i.e., the proportion of correctly classified anomalous windows, and \textit{accuracy}, i.e., the overall ratio of correctly classified windows, providing a general measure of performance.
+Figure \ref{fig:anomaly_bars} shows the comparative performance of PCA and our foundation model while varying the number of windows outputs fed to the median filter as post-processing.
 The graph highlights the increasing trend of accuracy, sensitivity, and specificity as the dimension increases for both methods.
 However, we can observe a significant improvement in all evaluation metrics of our model compared to the PCA, especially for short time windows.
 For example, when applying the median smoothing to 60 windows, our masked autoencoder achieves an accuracy of 99.92\%, while the PCA only reaches 75.76\%.
 To match the accuracy of our model, the PCA needs a post-processing median filter of 240 windows, i.e., 4x larger.
 The sensitivity shows a similar trend: for a 60-windows smoothing, our model reaches 99.9\%, compared to 55.68\% of the PCA.

 Having a shorter post-processing median filter translates into a significantly lower anomaly detection latency.
 For example, given that each window is 5s long, a median filter over 240 windows, as required by the PCA, corresponds to a latency of 20 minutes before an anomaly can be signalled.
 In contrast, our method reduces this latency to 5 minutes.